 Objectives: To be able to assess and initiate management of patients presenting as emergencies, and to appropriately communicate the diagnosis and prognosis.
-Trainees should be able to recognise the critically ill and immediately treat and/or refer as appropriate, elect relevant investigations and accurately interpret reports.
+Trainees should be able to recognise the critically ill and immediately assess and resuscitate if necessary, formulate a differential diagnosis, treat and/or refer as appropriate, elect relevant investigations and accurately interpret reports.